New, Juicy Content

 Social Media Feed

 A live social media feed on your website allows your site to constantly speak with search engines.
-By having new tweets or Facebook posts consistently updating on your homepage or relevant webpage, search engines will understand the new, valuable information that you’re putting out and will likely want to crawl to your site.
+By having new tweets or Facebook posts consistently updating on your webpage, search engines will “see” the new, valuable information that you’re putting out, and may crawl your site.

 A press section is another good way to post fresh content.
 Updating your site with content about your company and employees helps consumers understand what’s happening within your business and industry.
 Search engines view the new pages as new content, which can also boost your page rank.